 "Apollo Destroying the Children of Niobe" by Richard Wilson‘Let Flow’ by Sathya Narayana The Society September 16, 2019 Beauty, Poetry 4 Comments a villanelle Ye let it flow, the bitter brine, let flow!
 How long you hold it back, those snowy streams!
 Don’t stop their course, until they touch your toe!
 Your past congealed as solid misery and present still a volatile daydream!
 Ye let it flow, the bitter brine, let flow!
 A stoic’s life is like a nestled bee!
 Can’t stay away, the pouring pollen teems!
 Don’t stop their course, until they touch your toe!
 Philosophy apart, there still is fear of death and disease.
 Let the cruel truth scream!
 Ye let it flow, the bitter brine, let flow!
 This life is pain muffled by pseudo cheer!
 Let pain gush out to tell its tragic theme!
 Don’t stop their course, until they touch your toe!
 When you succumb to woe, a single tear is your succor that spreads new beams that gleam.
 Ye let it flow, the bitter brine, let flow!
 Don’t stop their course, until they touch your toe!
 Once an advocate, Sathya Narayana joined the Government of India as Inspector of Salt in 1984 and received two service promotions.
 In May 2014, he took voluntary retirement as Superintendent of Salt.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses C.B.
 Anderson September 19, 2019 This poem, aside from whatever other criticisms might be levied on it, does not follow the formal requirements of a villanelle.
 The A lines of every stanza need to rhyme with the C lines, and you did not make that happen.
 Reply Rajagopala Rao Ithamraju September 22, 2019 A true reflection of the mind of a common man.
 Great lines to read and ponder… Reply Sathyanarayana September 22, 2019 You are right Mr. C. B. Anderson.
 I don’t know how I forgot that.
 I haven’t tried this form many times.
 Here is another one which conforms to the format.
 In this try to find any other mistakes.
 I always love your criticsm and bluntness of expression.
 PARANOIA (Villanelle) There devil’s set to jump through rear window.
 Don’t let her venom drench your mind in fear.
 Oh paranoia is same as dying slow.
 A skept’cal mind is like a lone widow.
 From glassy walls she looks a welcome mere.
 There devil’s set to jump through rear window.
 A feline crawls your way and caws a crow.
 Behind your back ye feel someone so near.
 Oh paranoia is same as dying slow.
 To fearless eyes, world vows a steady glow.
 An askant mind is but, a burrow blear.
 There devil’s set to jump through rear window.
 Your fear, as due presage begins to grow.
 You see around a spreading eerie sphere.
 Oh paranoia is same as dying slow.
 You hear a million screams from heart hallow.
 That raucous moot inside you can’t compere.
 There devil’s set to jump through rear window.
 Oh paranoia is same as dying slow.
 Reply Rajednra Singh Baisthakur September 22, 2019 This poem presents a gloomy picture of life at the outset, goes on to bear misery with stoic resignation and finally a beam of hope rises showcasing life in all its complexity.
 There is a suggestion that surrendering ego alone leads to bliss.
 Tears described as brine purge the soul.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.